Embarking on the path of egg donation is a profound and selfless choice that brings joy to individuals and couples longing for the gift of parenthood.

-An egg donation process is when a woman donates her eggs to a partner, friend or stranger to help with their reproduction process – giving them the chance to have a baby with a sperm donor or partner.
-Do you want to learn more about: How to donate eggs?
-How does egg donation work?
+An egg donation occurs when a woman donates her eggs to a partner, friend, or stranger to help them with the reproductive process.
+In other words, egg donations make it possible for recipients to have a baby with a sperm donor or partner.

-In the egg donation process, the doctor will remove the eggs from the egg donor’s ovaries.
-The eggs are then fertilized with sperm (either the partner’s sperm or a sperm donor) in a process known as in vitro fertilization in a laboratory.
-Once fertilized, the embryos are then implanted in the woman’s uterus.
-If the embryo implants itself to the uterus, she becomes pregnant.
+Part of the egg donation process involves a doctor removing eggs from the donor’s ovaries.
+The eggs are then fertilized with sperm (either the partner’s sperm or a sperm donor) in a process known as in vitro fertilization.
+Once fertilized, the embryos are then implanted in a woman’s uterus.
+The woman will become pregnant if the embryo implants into the uterus.

-Many people are under the mistaken impression that egg donors decide to donate their eggs because they’re paid to do it.
-While egg donor compensation is one aspect of the process, it’s not always the reason a woman opts for the surrogacy or egg donor process.
-After all, the egg donation process is tedious.
+Many people are under the mistaken impression that women decide to donate their eggs because they get paid to do it.
+While egg donor compensation is part of the process, it does not necessarily motivate women to become egg donors.
+After all, the egg donation process is quite tedious.
 How so?

-- It involves multiple trips to the clinic.
+- It involves multiple trips to a clinic.

-- It can take up a plethora of their free and non-free time.\
+- It can take up a lot of free (and non-free) time.

-- Potential egg donors have to go through a stringent screening process.
+- Potential donors must go through a stringent screening process.

-All of this is done to ensure that an egg donor is donating her eggs for reasons besides money.
-As said, there are pros and cons of donating eggs, but what are some of the common reasons women become egg donors?
+All of this is done to ensure that the donor is donating her eggs for reasons beyond monetary compensation.
+What are these reasons?
+Let’s have a look at three reasons why women become egg donors.

-- Empowerment: Before a woman can actually donate her eggs, she needs to go through the stringent medical and genetic testing processes.
-By going through the processes, she learns more about her own health and body.
-While the process is to help the prospective parents, it helps her to know her own body too.
+- Empowerment: Before a woman can donate her eggs, she must undergo stringent medical and genetic testing.
+While the procedure is intended to help prospective parents, it also helps the donor know her own body.

-- Joy: Many infertile couples struggle for years to have a family.
-An egg donor is an infertile couple’s chance to experience the joy of becoming parents.
-Not only do they feel joy at becoming parents, but you feel joy from knowing that you gave them what they most wanted in life.
+- Joy: Many couples struggle for years to have a family.
+An egg donor is an infertile couple’s chance to experience the joy of parenthood.
+Donors and surrogates also feel joyful knowing that they helped intended parents realize their dream of parenthood.

-- Normal range for weight and height (healthy BMI )
+- Healthy range for weight and height (healthy BMI )

 - No smoking

-- Complete a comprehensive medical history that includes family history, surgeries, etc.
+- Review medical history that includes family history, surgeries, etc.

-- Undergo various tests that relate to mental health, sexually transmitted diseases, genetic history and medical history.
+- Undergo various tests that relate to mental health, sexually transmitted infections, genetic history, and medical history.

-How to donate eggs?
-If you decide to become an egg donor, your egg donation process will have two main steps.
+If you decide to become an egg donor, your donation process will consist of two main steps.

-After the donor has gone through the medical screening phase and is given the “green light,” the donor cycle will start at the onset of her next menstrual period.
-After 21 days, the physician will do several medication injections in the skin to stimulate the ovaries’ egg maturation process.
+After the donor has gone through the medical screening phase and is given the “green light,” she will have to wait for her next menstrual period to begin the donor cycle.
+After 21 days, the physician will administer several medication injections to stimulate the ovaries’ egg maturation process.

-The donor must show up to seven morning appointments to be monitored at the fertility center.
+Next, donors will be given morning appointments to be monitored at the fertility center.
 These appointments, which can last up to an hour, are set between 7 a.m. and 9 a.m.
-The purpose of these appointments is to see how the body is responding to the medication.
-It is a necessity for egg donors to make these appointments.
+The purpose of these appointments is to determine how the body responds to the medications, and they are mandatory.

-The injections continue until about 36 hours before the egg retrieval process.
-The doctor will give one final injection to prep the eggs for maturation and retrieval.
+The injections will continue until about 36 hours before the egg retrieval process.
+The doctor will administer one final injection to prep the eggs for maturation and retrieval.

 Step 2: Egg Retrieval Process

-Donors, during the retrieval process, will receive a “twilight” anesthesia that’s given through an IV.
-The doctor will use a vaginal ultrasound probe to guide a small needle into the vaginal wall to get to the ovaries and eggs.
+During the retrieval process, donors will receive “twilight” anesthesia through an IV.
+The doctor will use a vaginal ultrasound probe to guide a small needle into the vaginal wall to reach the ovaries and eggs.

 This process takes at least 30 minutes.
-Donors will need to rest after the procedure and are advised not to be sexually active or do any strenuous physical activity until their doctor clears them.
+Donors will need to rest after the procedure and are advised to avoid sexual activity or any strenuous physical activity until their doctor clears them.

-- Anonymous Donors: These are donors who opt to remain anonymous.
+- Anonymous Donors: These are donors who want to remain anonymous.
 An anonymous egg donor will provide her eggs to an unidentified infertile woman or couple.
-The egg donor and receiver are then matched by the criteria the receiving woman or couple have asked for.
+The donor and recipient are matched by criteria specified by the receiving woman or couple.

-- Known Donors: This is when egg donors reveal who they are and may have contact with the egg recipient.
-Usually, the known donors are relatives or friends of the egg recipient (sister, friend, cousin, etc.)
+- Known Donors: These donors choose to reveal themselves and may have contact with the egg recipient.
+Usually, known donors are relatives or friends of the egg recipient (sister, friend, cousin, etc.)

-- Antibiotics: You’ll also be given antibiotics to stop any bacterial infections from occurring.
+- Antibiotics: You will be given antibiotics to prevent bacterial infections from occurring.
 Some of these antibiotics can cause an allergic reaction.
-If you believe you’re having an allergic reaction to an antibiotic, let the doctor know right away.
+If you believe you’re having an allergic reaction to an antibiotic, let your doctor know right away.

-- Medication side effects: In the egg donation and retrieval process, you are given medication to mature your eggs.
-These medications can cause bloating, extreme tiredness, moodiness and headaches.
+- Medications: In the egg donation and retrieval, you are given medication to mature your eggs.
+These medications can cause bloating, extreme tiredness, moodiness, and headaches.
 There have been some rare cases of ovarian hyperstimulation syndrome, which is very treatable.

-- Blood-Drawing: The majority of blood draws leads to bruising and discomfort at the site of the draw.
+- Blood-Drawing: Most blood draws lead to bruising and discomfort at the site of the draw.

-- Ultrasound guided retrieval process: After the eggs have been retrieved, you could experience some physical pain, bleeding, bowel discomfort and infection.
-Although rare, there have been cases where an egg donor has had to have surgery to repair the internal damage.
+- Ultrasound-guided retrieval process: After the eggs have been retrieved, you may experience pain, bleeding, bowel discomfort, and infection.
+Although rare, there have been cases where an egg donor has undergone surgery to repair internal damage resulting from the retrieval process.

-- Pregnancy: An egg donor is much more likely to get pregnant after the retrieval process because of the medication she was taking to boost fertility.
-Do not have unprotected sex until you’ve been cleared by your doctor.
+- Pregnancy: An egg donor is much more likely to get pregnant after the retrieval process due to the fertility-boosting medications that were given to her.
+Do not have unprotected sex until your doctor has cleared you.

 How much money do egg donors make?

-Before becoming an egg donor probably, you would like to know: how much do you get for donating eggs?
-This is not a simple question, the amount of money an egg donor makes will depend on several factors:
+Before becoming an egg donor, you might ask, “How much money do you get for donating eggs?”
+There is no simple answer to this question because the amount of money a donor makes will depend on several factors:

-• Ethnicity – East Indian, Asian and Jewish donors are in high demand
+- Ethnicity (e.g., East Indian, Asian, and Jewish donors are in high demand)

 What is the cost of an egg donation process?

-The costs of an egg donation process will depend on many things – medical expenses such as agency fees, fertilization costs, donor compensations, travel and legal expenses, etc.
+The total egg donation cost for the intended parents will depend on several things, including medical expenses, agency fees, IVF costs, donor compensations, travel, legal expenses, etc.

 How many times can you donate eggs?

-While the American Society of Reproductive Medicine has found no reason to think that egg donation can have negative long-term effects or egg donation risks, normally egg donors are allowed to do up to 6 donations.
-Before each cycle, medical records will be required just to be sure they have no concern with you donating another time.
+While the American Society of Reproductive Medicine has found nothing to suggest that egg donation can have adverse long-term effects, donors are allowed a maximum of six donations.
+Before each cycle, the clinic must review the medical records to ensure that a donor is eligible for donation.

 How often can you donate eggs?

-Most of egg donors do donate more than one time because they find the egg donation process to be gratifying.
-If you decide you would like to donate more than once, your body needs to have two regular periods between cycles.
+Most women donate more than once because they find the egg donation process gratifying.
+If you want to donate more than once, your body must have two regular periods between cycles.

-The egg donation process doesn’t have any effect on your future ability to become pregnant.
+The egg donation process does not affect your ability to become pregnant.
 Women are born with about 2 million eggs.
 Every menstrual cycle, about 15-20 eggs mature inside your ovaries.
-However, usually only one egg is released.
-When you go through the process of donating eggs, you’ll receive medication to fully mature all the eggs in your follicles that are naturally available in that specific cycle.
+Of these, usually one is released.
+When you go through the egg donation process, you will receive medication that will mature all the eggs in your follicles, which are naturally available in that specific cycle.